1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 10) Here is one scientist who was a Darwinist that was slandered as well as his students

-“Prezent’s slanderous attack on Raikov was not an exception.
-In those years, Prezent had already developed his special style
-of scientific-political demagoguery”
-(Medvedev and Lerner, p.
-10)

 “One
 could cite many such examples of Prezent’s “class vigilance.”